grpc/grpc.github.io/_posts/2016-09-06-bazel-rules-protobuf.md

 fastest and most consistent performance.
 The go implementation was also very consistent, but slightly slower than C++.
 Java demonstrated some initial relative slowness likely due to the JVM warming up but soon converged on timings similar to the C++ implementation.
+C# has consistent performance but marginally slower.

 ## 2.5: Summary